How To Use And Configure WordPress Widgets – Part 3

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget normally displays on your sidebar menu by default.
-All you need to do is configure this widget.
+The Recent Posts widget normally appears in your sidebar navigation area by default.
+All you need to do is configure the widget.

-Click on your Recent Posts widget title bar to configure its settings …
+Click on the Recent Posts widget title bar to configure its settings …

 (Recent Posts WordPress widget)

-There’s really very little to set up.
-You can add a title, select the number of posts to display and opt to display post dates.
-If you’re happy with the default Number of posts to show setting, then just leave the widget as is, otherwise change the number of posts and click Save
+There’s very little to configure in this widget.
+You can add a widget title, select the number of posts to display and display post dates.
+If you want to use the default Number of posts to show setting, then just leave the widget as is, otherwise enter the number of posts to show and click Save

-Your most recent posts will display on the sidebar area …
+The most recent number of posts you’ve specified will appear on your sidebar navigation menu …

-How to create and edit a post in WordPress is covered in this step-by-step tutorial: How To Create A New Post In WordPress
+For a step-by-step tutorial about how to create and edit a WordPress Post, go here: How To Create A Post In WordPress

-Next, we’ll add a widget to your sidebar menu to display your pages.
+Next, let’s add a widget to your sidebar to display page links.

 Find a Pages widget in the Available Widgets section …